frontendpatterns/frontendpatterns.dev/src/content/patterns/lazy-loading.md

 ## Solution

-Apply the Lazy Loading pattern by deferring loading of non-critical resources until they're needed, and reinforce it with concise examples or tests.
+Defer loading of non-critical resources until they're needed.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.